Qamus al-Rijal (book)

 Qamus al-rijal (book) (Arabic/Persian: قاموس الرِجال) is an (Islamic) book regarding "Rijal", in Arabic; which has been written by the Iranian Twelver Shia scholar Mohammad-Taqi Shoushtari in 12 volumes, authoring's start in 1936.
 Qamus al-rijal was written as a criticism concerning the book Tanghihol-Maghal (written by Abdullah Mamaghani).
 The writer asserts that: he himself has removed the mistakes/errors which were found in the book of Tanqihol-Maqal.

 This book has been published in 1999 by "Markaze Nashre-Ketab, Mo'aseseye Nashre-Eslami" (Book Publishing Center, Islamic Publishing Institute).
 The author of the book is Mohammad-Taqi Shoushtari who is one of the scholars of Elme-Rejal (Biographical evaluation) of the fourteenth lunar century.
-Shoushtari intended to name his book as "Tashih Tanqih al-Maghal"; but he finally chose his book's name as Qamus-al-Rijal due to his friends/relatives' suggestion.
+Shoushtari intended to name his book"Tashih Tanqih al-Maghal"; but he finally chose his book's name as Qamus-al-Rijal due to his friends/relatives' suggestion.